ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

+1. Why don't programmers like nature?
+It has too many bugs!

+2. Why did the computer go to the doctor?
+It had a virus!

+3. Why do programmers prefer dark mode?
+Because light attracts bugs!

-1. Why did the programmer go broke?
+4. Why did the software engineer go broke?
 Because he lost his domain in a cyber attack!

-2. Why did the developer go broke?
-Because he couldn't find a bug in his code, so he offered a bounty to anyone who could!

-3. Why did the cybersecurity expert bring a ladder to work?
-Because he heard the system had a lot of firewalls!

-4. Why did the software engineer always carry a pencil and paper?
-In case he had to draw a sketchy network diagram!

 [
-Mon Jan 15 01:14:45 UTC 2024
+Tue Jan 16 01:12:17 UTC 2024
  ]